cpeirens/puppet-agent_migration/README.md

 To follow that process, read through the warnings and command help in the Usage section below.

+## Commands Available
+* `agent_from_3_to_4`
+    * this command is asynchronous
+    * it uninstalls puppet, and curls the version of puppet from the new master.
+It is **important** to test one node at a time, and do this in a controlled manner, as if your node fails, you will have to intervene manually.
+* `agent` ##TODO  IMPLEMENT
+    * is synchronous
+    * migrates a puppet 4 agent to another puppet 4 agent.
+* `test_activation`
+    * `mco find <filter>` is useful to test a query, but rpc agents can still refuse to activate.
+    * if this agent isn't active on a node, this command will tell you.
+    * use this in conjunction with your mcollective node filter for a definitive test before running `mco migrate agent`

 ## Usage

 Include this module on all nodes.